ERP for Commerce

 Flexible article import

-Flexible import interfaces for an ERP are also indispensable, as suppliers often create article lists in a wide variety of formats.
+Flexible import interfaces for an ERP are also essential, as suppliers often create article lists in a wide variety of formats.
 This allows new articles to be created and existing ones to be updated.
 It should also be possible to view discontinued articles and changes to article numbers.

 Incoming orders statistics